JosephMorris7/pulse-calendar/README.md

 ## 👨‍💻 Author

-Built with ❤️ for the SWE Summer Internship Frontend Engineering Challenge.
+Built with ❤️ by Joseph Morris.

 ---